 In 1983, he hit .269 with 10 RBI in the Cactus League before being sent to the Albany A's, where he hit .246/~.317/.431 with 19 home runs, 81 RBI and 25 stolen bases in 29 tries.
 He made 36 errors.
 He moved to AAA in 1984 with the Tacoma Tigers and hit .268/~.307/.426 with 16 home runs and 19 stolen bases in 24 tries.
 He was a September call-up to Oakland and was the regular shortstop that month, hitting .175/.209/.300 and not looking like a threat to displace Tony Phillips.

 Steve had his best season in 1987.
 For the Denver Bears, he hit .330/~.392/.668.
 He was the American Association All-Star third baseman.
 He finished sixth in the league in average, led in slugging and was second with 31 homers, one behind teammate and leader Brad Komminsk.
-With the 1987 Brewers, he batted .202/.257/.394 with 5 HR and 17 RBI in 99 AB.
-That year, he hit four grand slams for Denver and one against Scott McGregor of the Orioles.
+With the Brewers, he batted .202/.257/.394 with 5 HR and 17 RBI in 99 AB.
+That year, he hit four grand slams for Denver and one against Scott McGregor of the Baltimore Orioles in the American League.
 Despite barely eclipsing the Mendoza Line, he had a 7-game hitting streak with the Brewers.